 Any additional effects to subsurface heritage resources can be successfully mitigated by implementing a chance find procedure.
-Mitigation measures as recommended in this report should be implemented during all phases of the project.
-Impacts of the project on heritage resources is expected to be low during all phases of the development (Table 8).
+Mitigation measures for specific sites as outlined under Table 9 and additional recommendations in this report should be implemented during all phases of the project.
+With the implementation of the recommended mitigation measures impacts of the project on heritage resources is acceptable (Table 8).

 Cumulative impacts considered as an effect caused by the proposed action that results from the incremental impact of an action when added to other past, present, or reasonably foreseeable future actions.
 (Cornell Law School Information Institute, 2020).
 Cumulative impacts occur from the combination of effects of various impacts on heritage resources.
 The importance of identifying and assessing cumulative impacts is that the whole is greater than the sum of its parts.
-The area is marked by a widespread low density Stone Age scatter which, in isolation, is of low significance.
-Considering the existing impacts of renewable energy developments in the broader area, the cumulative impact on resources is higher, but this can be mitigated to an acceptable level.
-To mitigate the loss of widespread low-density Stone Age lithics mitigation measures employed in areas with higher density artefacts located at HB015 will sufficiently mitigate this aspect.
-This and other projects in the area can have an additional negative impact on the Stone Age record of the area where these sites have been destroyed.
-Additional impacts can be successfully mitigated with the implementation of a chance find procedure.
+In the case of this project, impacts can be mitigated to an acceptable level.
+However, this and other projects in the area can have a negative impact on heritage sites in the area where these sites have been destroyed unknowingly.